MI-AFP/tutorials/tutorials/11_performance-debug.md

   ]
 ```

-It has very nice outputs with form of interactive HTML pages with charts and comparisons and have many options to use.
+It has very nice outputs with a form of interactive HTML pages with charts and comparisons and has many options to use.

 ```
 % runhaskell FibonacciNaiveCriterion.hs